vlaci/openconnect-sso/README.md

 Wrapper script for OpenConnect supporting Azure AD (SAMLv2) authentication to Cisco SSL-VPNs

-## TL; DR
+## Installation

 ### Using pip/pipx

+A generic way that works on most 'standard' Linux distributions out of the box.
-This will install `openconect-sso` along with its dependencies including Qt:
+The following example shows how to install `openconect-sso` along with its dependencies including Qt:

 ```shell
 $ pip install --user pipx